 When a change the kits compared from my cousin to my mom, I get different results.
 When comparing myself to my cousin, I was focused really on the matches both kits because all of those matches will be through my father’s line.

 When comparing my mother’s DNA and mine, I will focus on the list of matches that match me but don’t match my mom.
 These kits have to match through my father’s line.
-This list will be the most useful, particularly if I don’t have the DNA of one of your parents.
+This list will be the most useful, particularly if I don’t have one of your parents' DNA.

 ↪️ Confused about DNA and genealogy?